BlakeRude/BlakeRude/README.md

 Currently I am job hunting to get a full-time or internship position as a Software Engineer.

-If you are interested in a collaborative project message me.
+If you are interested in a collaborative project email me blakesoftwareengineering@gmail.com

 <!---
 BlakeRude/BlakeRude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.